 Basically, corporate social responsibility (CSR) has a correlation with how far millennials will open their wallets.
 And considering that shoppers are projected to spend $150 billion on sustainable goods this year, those are big wallets.

-Brands are grabbing attention with sustainable practices
+Brands are winning millennial brand loyalty with sustainable practices

 In 2018, LEGO announced it was working on changing its classic block material.
 They were moving from plastic to a polyethylene material made from sustainable sugar cane.
 Millennials reacted positively to this news, even though the material turned out to be not quite right for LEGO bricks in the long run.
 But the positive effect of its dogged pursuit of more ethical manufacturing lingers.